Pathways: Art on the Minuteman Bikeway

 PATHWAYS was launched in 2017 to bring art into one of Arlington’s busiest public spaces: a section of the Minuteman Bikeway that traverses and connects the town’s Cultural District.
-Installations are sited on a segment between Linwood Street and Swan Place, a half-mile stretch lined by tall canopy trees and featuring vistas of Spy Pond.
-Each year we commission artists to create site-specific work inspired by the natural and social qualities of the Minuteman, a well-travelled green space which welcomes thousands of people of all ages for biking, walking with family and friends, or solitary contemplation of nature.
+Installations were sited on a segment between Linwood Street and Swan Place, a half-mile stretch lined by tall canopy trees and featuring vistas of Spy Pond.
+Each year we commission artists to create site-specific work inspired by the natural and social qualities of the Minuteman, a well-traveled green space that welcomes thousands of people of all ages for biking, walking with family and friends, or solitary contemplation of nature.
 If you have an idea for a project on the Bikeway, please contact our curator and public art consultant, Cecily Miller.

 Sculptor Christopher Frost has created a playful architectural folly, a miniature village composed of imagined architectural elements perched on the trunk of a mature maple tree.
 Audio Tour is available here.

 Room to Grow